AliYoussef96/LimROTSmanuscript/DDA/readme.md

 ### Data Organization

-The dataset can be downloaded from: [Download Link To Be Added]
+The dataset can be downloaded from: [https://zenodo.org/records/17102211]

 1. Input files should be organized in `Maxquant/` or `FragPipe/` directories at the same level as your analysis scripts.
 These directories can be created in your working directory, or you can specify their location in the pipeline configuration.